A guided TFTP Server recovery tool for macOS

 What can go wrong

 The router may not be in recovery mode, the firmware name may not match, the Mac may be using the wrong adapter, or the firewall may block the transfer.
+If the model uses a vendor utility or another protocol, this page is only background.

 Final recovery checklist